OpenTechStrategies/hypha-wiki/OTF-Finance-workflow-development-notes.md

 - the option to add a comment for the payment
 - choose which deliverables are covered in the payment request (the deliverable code needs to be in the list)

+### Fixed Price Contract line items
+The contractor is invoicing for deliverables they have worked on.
+Each deliverable needs to show its individual code.
+Code should be of format: Programme Project Number-Vendor Number-XX-Deliverable letter
+(XX: contract amendment: 0, 1, 2, etc)
+(Deliverable letter: for each individual deliverable)

+e.g.: 245-102-01-A

 ## Time and Materials contract
 A contractor needs to be able to file a payment for request including: